AI Search Is Replacing Google for Local Discovery: The 2026 Data

 Get your star rating above 4.2

 AI treats ratings as a binary filter, not a sliding scale.
 The average ChatGPT-recommended business has 4.3 stars.
-Below 4.2, you are invisible regardless of other optimizations.
+Below 4.2, you won't appear regardless of other optimizations.
 Ask customers for specific, detailed reviews.

 Add structured data to your website